latoyagonzales/latoyagonzales.github.io/essays/newfound-interests.md

 ## What about software engineering?

 This semester, I am enrolled in a Software Engineering course at the University of Hawaii at Manoa.
-Before this course, I had some experience with the programming languages Python, Java, and C. However, I had absolutely no experience whatsoever with Javascript.
+Before this course, I had some experience with the programming languages Python, Java, C, and C++.
+However, I had absolutely no experience whatsoever with Javascript.
 So far, I am enjoying both the language and the course.

 ## New career path?